Azure/azure-powershell/src/Accounts/Accounts/help/Connect-AzAccount.md

 azureuser@contoso.com  Subscription1    xxxx-xxxx-xxxx-xxxx     AzureCloud
 ```

-### Example 2: (Windows PowerShell 5.1 only) Connect to Azure using organizational ID credentials
+### Example 2: Connect to Azure using organizational ID credentials

-This scenario works only in Windows PowerShell 5.1.
-The first command prompts for user credentials
+This scenario works only when the user must not have multi-factor auth turned on.
+The first command
-and stores them in the `$Credential` variable.
-The second command connects to an Azure account using
+prompts for user credentials and stores them in the `$Credential` variable.
+The second command
-the credentials stored in `$Credential`.
-This account authenticates with Azure using organizational
+connects to an Azure account using the credentials stored in `$Credential`.
+This account
-ID credentials.
+authenticates with Azure using organizational ID credentials.

 ```powershell
 $Credential = Get-Credential